Study Burnout: How to Recognize It and Recover (A Student's Guide)

 What burnout actually is

 A student who misses a deadline and sleeps badly for two nights is tired.
-A student who has been cramming for six weeks straight, has started avoiding their own notes, and feels nothing when they get a good grade is closer to burnout.
+A student who has been cramming for six weeks, has started avoiding their own notes, and feels nothing when they get a good grade is closer to burnout.
 The first resolves with a weekend.
-The second usually does not.
+The second usually does not, and trying to fix it with a weekend often makes it worse, because the weekend “did not work” becomes another piece of evidence that you are the problem.

 Why students are especially vulnerable